Chapter 21.37

 24 feet |

-(4) Tandem Parking Spaces.
-The use of tandem or end-to-end parking spaces to satisfy parking requirements is prohibited, except residential developments may have tandem parking spaces authorized for individual dwelling units, provided the tandem parking spaces are abutting the dwelling unit they serve and are not combined with parking areas for other dwellings or uses.
+(6) Tandem Parking.
+The use of tandem or end-to-end parking spaces to satisfy parking requirements is prohibited, except residential developments may have tandem parking spaces authorized that are assigned to individual dwelling units.

-(5) Driveways.
-In residential developments, driveways crossing required setback areas may be used for parking when serving detached single-family dwellings but shall not be included for purposes of calculating the number of parking spaces.
+(7) Driveways.
+Within residential developments, driveways passing through required zoning setback areas may be used for parking when serving detached single-family dwellings but shall not be included for purposes of calculating the number of parking spaces.

-(a) All parking facilities shall be constructed with a dust-free and all-weather surface.
+(a) All parking facilities shall be constructed with a dust-free and all-weather surface, except:

 (b) Parking facilities shall be designed and constructed in accordance with the transportation infrastructure standards and specifications adopted pursuant to Chapter 12.09 WMC.
-This includes grading requirements pursuant to Chapter 15.05 WMC and drainage requirements pursuant to Chapter 13.05 WMC.
+This includes grading requirements set forth in Chapter 15.05 WMC and drainage requirements set forth in Chapter 13.05 WMC.

 (c) Landscaping.
 Landscaping shall be provided for parking facilities pursuant to Chapter 21.36 WMC.